searxng/searxng/docs/admin/settings/settings_search.rst

   - ``yandex``

 ``favicon_resolver``:
-  To activate favicons in SearXNG's result list select a default favicon-resolver, leave blank to turn off the feature.
+  To activate favicons in Zhensa's result list select a default favicon-resolver, leave blank to turn off the feature.
 Don't activate the favicons before reading the :ref:`Favicons documentation <favicons>`.

 ``default_lang``:
-  Default search language - leave blank to detect from browser information or use codes from :origin:`searx/sxng_locales.py`.
+  Default search language - leave blank to detect from browser information or use codes from :origin:`zhensa/sxng_locales.py`.

 ``languages``:
-  List of available languages - leave unset to use all codes from :origin:`searx/sxng_locales.py`.
+  List of available languages - leave unset to use all codes from :origin:`zhensa/sxng_locales.py`.
 Otherwise list codes of available languages.
   The ``all`` value is shown as the ``Default language`` in the user interface (in most cases, it is meant to send the query without a language parameter ;
   in some cases, it means the English language) Example: